david12-wq/News-API/README.md

 ## News-API

 ## Description
-This is applicatio n that will help people to list and preview news articles from various sources.
+This is application that will help people to list and preview news articles from various sources.

 ## Author